hvidy/mundey/README.md

 ## Installation

+The easiest option is just from PyPI:

+`pip install mundey`

-Clone this git repo, enter the directory, and run
+To install from source: clone this git repo, enter the directory, and run

 `python setup.py install`